-Some cards like the Alaskan Airlines cards or Korean Air SKYPASS cards sometimes don’t even require any minimum spending to receive a bonus or only require a single purchase to receive your miles.
+Some credit cards like the Barclays Aviator Red don’t even require any minimum spending to receive a bonus or only require a single purchase to receive your miles.
 So at times you can literally purchase a pack of gum end earn enough miles first class roundtrip within the US.

 Most spending requirements are $3,000 or less but some jump up to $5,000, $7,500, $10,000 and beyond.
 It’s important to know that these minimum spending requirements are not absolute and can fluctuate, sometimes even offering you more points for spending a few thousand dollars less!

 Educating yourself on the different spend requirements will help you filter out cards that may have spending requirements that aren’t quite realistic for you and allow you to better prepare a plan for accumulating miles that won’t put you in a financial bind.
 It will also help prevent you from jumping on sub-par offers (which brings us to the next step).